gkramya30/L100_series/Structural_Design_patterns/bridge-pattern/README.md

 # 🌉 Bridge Pattern in TypeScript

-This repository demonstrates the **Bridge Design Pattern** in TypeScript using a device and remote control example.
+This repository demonstrates the **Bridge Design Pattern** in TypeScript.
 It shows the difference between using a bridge to decouple abstraction from implementation versus tightly binding them together.

 ---